Biographical Information

 She’s published several poetry collections, including Barbarians in the Kitchen (Antrim House Books, 2005) and The Unparalleled Beauty of a Crooked Line (Antrim House Books, 2012).

-A recent book is Without Goodbyes: From Puritan Deerfield to Mohawk Kahnawake.
-Without Goodbyes is a collection of poems based on a historical event: the infamous 1704 raid on the village of Deerfield, Massachusetts.
+Without Goodbyes: From Puritan Deerfield to Mohawk Kahnawake is a collection of poems based on the infamous 1704 raid on the village of Deerfield, Massachusetts.
 The poems follow the story of Joanna Kellogg, a captive child who was adopted into a Mohawk family in Kahnawake.
 Watch the book trailer to get a feel for the book.

 Her work has appeared in many journals and anthologies, and numerous poetry awards have come her way, including, but not limited to, Atlanta Review’s International Poetry Competition Prize, National Federation of State Poetry Society's Founder's Prize, and Passager Journal's annual Poetry Prize.
 She was named “Poet of the Year” by the New England Association of Teachers of English.